top of page

 Enter SQL Macros

--- First, let's create some sample data
+-- First, create some sample data

 create table sales (